 The Royal Government of Cambodia has set directions to transform Cambodia into a middle-income economy by 2030 and high-income country by 2050, as mandated in the National Strategic Development Plan for 2014–2018.
 The directions emphasize the role of industry and small and medium enterprises as a key driver of future growth.1

 Key industries include garment and light manufacturing, food and beverage processing, construction and real estate, tourism, as well as the emerging mining and exploration industry (see Extractive industries for detail of mining and exploration).

 Cambodia’s light manufacturing assembly sector, located primarily but not exclusively in special economic zones, covers principally labor-intensive operations.
 The government noted that Cambodian industries remain weak through having a narrow base, low level of technological sophistication, low value segmentation and concentration in a few sectors.
-The production of construction materials, electronics, machinery, engines, and chemical products is still small.4
+The production of construction materials, electronics, machinery, engines, and chemical products is still small.9

 Cambodia is experiencing a property boom.
 According to a World Bank report, construction overtook agriculture and tourism as the second largest growth driver in 2014.
-This has been reflected by the $2.5 billion in construction permits approved by the Ministry of Land, Construction and Urbanization and the $258 million fixed assets investment in tourism sector approved by the Council for Cambodian Development.10 However, the lack of construction regulations remains a concern.11
+This has been reflected by the $2.5 billion in construction permits approved by the Ministry of Land, Construction and Urbanization and the $258 million fixed assets investment in tourism sector approved by the Council for Cambodian Development.24 However, the lack of construction regulations remains a concern.25

 - 1. Ministry of Planning.
 “National Strategic Development Plan 2014-2018.”
 Accessed 23 September 2015. http://countryoffice.unfpa.org/cambodia/drive/NSDP2014-2018.pdf